elevata-labs/elevata/docs/health_check.md

 - technical misconfigurations (e.g., merge on a view)
 - dependencies that do not logically fit together
 - incomplete incremental setups
 - incorrect handling of deletes
+- Missing increment policies for SourceDatasets using increment_filter

 The Health Check runs **purely on metadata** and **does not require an active database**.